typicalbot/policies/terms/index.md

 ## 13. Arbitration

-Arbitration or Mediation: You agree that any and all future, past, and present claims or disputes you may have against Sylke arising out of, in connection with, or relating to the Terms and the Services (a "Claim") must be resolved by arbitration or mediation.
+Arbitration or Mediation: You agree that any and all future, past, and present claims or disputes you may have against the Company arising out of, in connection with, or relating to the Terms and the Services (a "Claim") must be resolved by arbitration or mediation.
 For the avoidance of doubt and clarification, this means that any Claim you have will not be resolved by a judge or jury in a court of law.

-Class or Representative Actions: You agree that any Claim you have against Sylke must only be resolved on an individual basis and not in a class, consolidated, or representative action or proceeding, regardless of how the Claim is resolved.
+Class or Representative Actions: You agree that any Claim you have against the Company must only be resolved on an individual basis and not in a class, consolidated, or representative action or proceeding, regardless of how the Claim is resolved.

-Jury Trial Waiver: If, for whatever reason, a court trial should occur, you and Sylke hereby irrevocably waive the right to a trial by jury.
+Jury Trial Waiver: If, for whatever reason, a court trial should occur, you and the Company hereby irrevocably waive the right to a trial by jury.

 Rules of Arbitration: Arbitration shall be conducted by one (1) neutral arbitrator appointed by the American Arbitration Association ("AAA") and in accordance with the Terms and the rules of the AAA ("AAA Rules").
 If there is a conflict or inconsistency between the Terms and AAA Rules, the Terms shall govern.
 The arbitrator shall follow the provisions of the Terms as a court would.
 The arbitrator may award any damages and relief on an individual basis that a court would award to an individual under the Terms and applicable law.
-Unless Sylke and you agree otherwise, any and all arbitration hearings shall take place in the State of Wisconsin.
+Unless the Company and you agree otherwise, any and all arbitration hearings shall take place in the State of Wisconsin.
 Any Claim for $1,000 or less shall be conducted solely on the basis of documents submitted to the arbitrator.
 Any Claim for more than $1,000, but less than $15,000, shall be conducted on the basis of documents submitted to the arbitrator or through a telephonic hearing.
 Any Claim for more than $15,000 shall be conducted solely by an in-person hearing.
 Regardless of the manner in which the arbitration is conducted, the arbitrator must issue a reasoned written decision sufficient to explain the essential findings and conclusions on which any award is based.
 Payment of all administration, arbitrator, and filing fees (collectively, "Arbitration Fees") shall be governed by the AAA Rules, except as otherwise provided in the Terms.

 All of the foregoing provisions in this section shall survive any termination of the Terms.

 ## 14. Indemnification

-You must defend, indemnify, and hold harmless Sylke, its affiliates and subsidiaries, and their respective agents, contractors, directors, employees, officers, and representatives from and against any and all actions, claims, costs, damages, debts, expenses, fees (including, but not limited to, attorneys’ fees), fines, judgments, liabilities, losses, obligations, and penalties arising out of or in relation to any action, claim, counterclaim, proceeding, or suit arising out of or in relation to:
+You must defend, indemnify, and hold harmless the Company, its affiliates and subsidiaries, and their respective agents, contractors, directors, employees, officers, and representatives from and against any and all actions, claims, costs, damages, debts, expenses, fees (including, but not limited to, attorneys’ fees), fines, judgments, liabilities, losses, obligations, and penalties arising out of or in relation to any action, claim, counterclaim, proceeding, or suit arising out of or in relation to:

 1. Any Content you post to or with the Services;
 2. Your access to, activities on, and usage of the Services;